musevlt/mpdaf/CoreLib/source/user_manual_source.rst

  [INFO] .data(25,25) (10**(-20)*erg/s/cm**2/Angstrom) fscale=1, .var(25,25)
  [INFO] center:(02:36:11.9131,10:00:13.5686) size in arcsec:(5.000,5.000) step in arcsec:(0.200,0.200) rot:0.0

-:func:`Source.add_masks <mpdaf.sdetect.Source.add_masks>` method runs SExtractor on all images present in self.images dictionary to create segmentation maps.
+:func:`Source.add_seg_images <mpdaf.sdetect.Source.add_seg_images>` method runs SExtractor on all images present in self.images dictionary to create segmentation maps.
-After that, the list of segmentation maps are used to compute the union mask and the intersection mask and  the region where no object is detected in any segmentation map is saved in the sky mask.
+After that, :func:`Source.add_masks <mpdaf.sdetect.Source.add_masks>` uses the list of segmentation maps to compute the union mask and the intersection mask and  the region where no object is detected in any segmentation map is saved in the sky mask.
 Union is saved as an image of booleans nammed 'MASK_UNION', intersection is saved as 'MASK_INTER' and sky mask is saved as 'MASK_SKY'::

+ >>> s.add_seg_images()
  >>> s.add_masks()

  SExtractor  version 2.19.5 (2014-03-21)